Graduate Resource Guide Graduate Student Groups

 Basic Page Sidebar Menu Penn GSC

-The Graduate and Professional Student Assembly (GAPSA) serves as the official representative body and voice for over 16,000 graduate and professional students at Penn within Penn's system of University governance.
+The Graduate and Professional Student Assembly (GAPSA) serves as the official representative body and voice for the roughly 17,000 graduate and professional students at Penn within Penn's system of University governance.
 GAPSA has also been granted the ability to administer a portion of graduate student activities fees, which it uses to provide resources for travel grants, research support, student events, and other activities throughout the year.

 In addition to GAPSA, each of Penn's 12 graduate and professional schools has one or more School Governments that focus on school-specific issues, activity funding, and serve as school representatives within GAPSA: